 The Juvenile team won back to back championships in 2010 and 2011 and went on to participate in and win the inaugural Leinster U-16 League beating Navan O’Mahony’s 2-15 to 4-4.
 2012 to be a landmark year for Killoe underage teams, winning 13 underage titles at every grade from Schoolboys to Minor – the most achieved by any Longford club in one year.
 The U-14 team won the treble for the second time and went a step further by winning the All-Ireland Feile Division 4 title beating Newtown Blues of Louth 2-3 to 0-6 in the final.
 Coming just 12 months after the club won the Leinster Juvenile title; this represents a massive leap forward for underage football in the club.

 These provincial successes are the culmination of a decade of tremendous work and progress for underage football in the parish as Killoe rose to become one of the leading Minor clubs in the county winning almost 30 league and championship titles since 2000, more than the previous three decades combined.

 Perhaps the most telling example of this prominence was Longford’s Leinster U-21 Championship final appearance in 2013 in which no less than eight Killoe players featured during the game with Padraig McCormack captaining the side.
 The retaining of the U21 Championship in 2014 shows the depth of talent flowing into the senior ranks from the underage structure.
 With no sign of this success abating, the Killoe Minor club entered its 40th Anniversary year in 2015 with a proud legacy and great optimism for the future.
-In 2017 the club added another Minor Football Championship title to the long list of successes across the most successful period in the history of the club.
+In 2017 the club added another Minor Football Championship title to the Minor League, Juvenile Championship and U14 Championship titles to make 2017 a very successful year.

 History researched & compiled by John & Colm Devaney